kagehana/serialchecker/readme.md

 &nbsp;

 ## usage

-download and run `yandere.bat` — that's it. fetches the latest version from this repo on every launch, so you're always up to date.
+download and run `yandere.bat`.  it always fetches the latest version for you.